 - 1. Rack the vehicle. - 2.
 If you don't have a rack, then you must take extra safety precautions. - 3.
-Choose a firmly packed and level ground to jack up the vehicle. - 4 Chock the rear wheels - 5.
+Choose a firmly packed and level ground to jack up the vehicle. - 4.
+Chock the rear front wheels. - 5.
 Jack the vehicle up and support it with jack stands and secure the pins. - 6.
-Set the parking brake and put the transmission in park if automatic, reverse if manual transmission. - 7.
-The front wheels should be allowed to free hang to relieve tension on the coil springs.
+Put the transmission in park if automatic, reverse if manual transmission.